openqasm/openqasm/source/language/types.rst

 -----------

-Identifiers must begin with a letter [A-Za-z], an underscore or an element from the Unicode character categories Lu/Ll/Lt/Lm/Lo/Nl :cite:`noauthorUnicodeNodate`.
+Identifiers must begin with a letter [A-Za-z], an underscore or an element from the Unicode character categories Lu/Ll/Lt/Lm/Lo/Nl :cite:`wikipediaUnicode`.
 The set of permissible continuation characters consists of all members of the aforementioned character sets with the addition of decimal numerals [0-9].
 Identifiers may not override a reserved identifier.